GEIBEL Marketing Logo

 Copyright Jeffrey Geibel, All Rights Reserved

-The instantaneous worldwide reach of the Internet is both a blessing and a curse - more of a curse if a company and its management finds itself the subject of a web-based mugging.
+The instantaneous worldwide reach of the Internet is both a blessing and a curse - more of a curse if a company and its management finds itself the subject of a web-based mugging, or drive-by character assassination.

 By ‘mugging' - we mean when your company's products, technology, management and reputation are getting beaten up on the web.